WebAssembly/module-linking/proposals/module-types/Explainer.md

-This explainer introduces the Module Imports proposal, which allows WebAssembly modules to define, import and export modules and instances.
+This explainer introduces the Module Linking proposal, which allows WebAssembly modules to define, import and export modules and instances.

 1. [Problem](#problem)